MorimaruKida/MorimaruKida.github.io/people.md

 **Ayuri Ohira**
 Theme: Elucidating the molecular heterogeneity of dissolved organic matter that governs its long-term persistence.
 **Best oral presentation at the 40th symposium of The Japanese Association of Organic Geochemists**
-She set up FT-ICR MS analysis and compiled the lab soil archive database.
+She set up FT-ICR MS analysis, introduced canonical correlation analysis of principal coordinates (CAP), and compiled the lab soil archive database.

 **Maho Oshimoda**
 Theme: Investigating black carbon dynamics in soils after biochar amendment in a temperate secondary forest.